200 South Hamilton Road

 served as President of the Knox County Area Development Foundation and

-her enthusiasm for his arrival and encouraged the community to extend him
+enthusiasm for his arrival and encouraged the community to extend him a

 2. City Attorney